DanieleSetti/isolated-rnd-lab/README.md

           - 1.1.1.1
 ```

-🔌 Result
+#### 🔌 Result
-The server received internet access through enp0s3 (NAT).
+The server received internet access through `enp0s3` (NAT).

-The static IP 192.168.56.10 was assigned to enp0s8.
+The static IP `192.168.56.10` was assigned to `enp0s8`.

-From the host machine, SSH access became available:
+From the host machine, SSH access became available

+This completed the initial setup of the primary server, which is now ready for further roles such as user management and file sharing.